Zomis/Duga/README.md

  - env.chatThrottle = 10000 (the minimum time in milliseconds between each message)
  - env.chatMaxBurst = 2 (the maximum amount of message without being throttled)
  - env.chatMinimumDelay = 500 (the minimum delay in milliseconds between messages)
-3. Add a post web hook to your Github project, and point it to http://yourdomain.com/GithubHookSEChatService/hooks/github
+3. Add a post web hook to your Github project, and point the Payload URL to http://yourdomain.com/GithubHookSEChatService/hooks/github/payload

 Commands
 --------